-All teachers and support staff who work with the student will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
+All teachers and support staff who work with the students will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
 We will regularly review the effectiveness of the support and interventions and their impact on the pupil's progress.

 Schools should revisit this cycle of action and refine and revise their decisions about support as they gain a richer understanding of the student and what is most effective in helping them secure good outcomes.
-Support for all students with SEN should be kept under continuous review in the form of IEP meeting which take place termly for Level 3 students and annually for Level 2 students
+Support for all students with SEN should be kept under continuous review in the form of IEP meeting which take place termly for Level 3 students and annually for Level 2 students possible from previous schools and parents to support new joiners at WSS.
+This information will allow us to mirror and build upon previous provision that is supporting students on their journey.